Mental Health Providers

 Your Primary Care Physician can initiate a treatment plan if needed and refer you to the appropriate provider based on your symptoms.
 In addition, if you have an Employee Assistance Program (EAP), they may be able to initiate services via telephonic counseling as well as referral to local options that accept your insurance.

-Additional questions to ask when choosing a mental health provider include:
+Questions to ask when choosing a mental health provider:

 - Is my insurance accepted?